-NCERT Solutions for Class 8 English Unit 3 Poem – Macavity: The Mystery Cat is provided here at BYJU’S for Class 8 students.
+NCERT Solutions for Class 8 English Unit 3 Poem – Macavity: The Mystery Cat are provided here at BYJU’S for Class 8 students.
 The NCERT Solutions of Class 8 are solved by our panel of expert teachers, according to the latest CBSE rules.
 This unit has a poem “Macavity: The Mystery Cat”, which mentions the mysterious qualities of a cat, Macavity who has broken almost every human law.
 Mysteriously, he escapes from the crime scene every time.

-Students can access and download the NCERT Solutions link given below, which has been solved as per the latest CBSE English curriculum.
+Students can access and download the NCERT Solutions link given below, which have been solved as per the latest CBSE English curriculum.
 To know more, you can check the NCERT Solutions for Class 8 English here and explore the different chapters with great interest.

 Access Answers to NCERT Class 8 English Unit 3 Poem – Macavity: The Mystery Cat